kenenitadesse/kenenitadesse.github.io/research.md

 - Validation-based MSE and ROC metrics
 - Post-selection inference for model robustness assessment

+**Contributors:** Kenenisa Tadesse Dame, Pietro Belloni

 ### Finetuned MedDRA Coding
 *GitHub Repository: [Finetuned_MedDRA_coding](https://github.com/kenenitadesse/Finetuned_MedDRA_coding)*

 Developing fine-tuned transformer-based models to improve MedDRA coding accuracy for adverse event reporting.
 This work aims to automate and improve the classification of adverse events in pharmacovigilance databases.

+---

+## Research Teams & Collaborations

+### Age-It: Ageing Well in an Ageing Society
+*Next Generation EU Funded Project*
+*Spoke 4, WP5 | PI: Prof. Giovanna Boccuzzo*

+I am a member of this large-scale European project focused on understanding and predicting frailty indicators in the aging population using large-scale survey and administrative data.

+### GLASS Laboratory
+*Laboratory of Social Statistics*

+I am a proud member of [GLASS](https://www.glass-statistics.it/), a laboratory of social statistics created and run by young Italian researchers.
+GLASS promotes open science, reproducible research, and collaboration in social and health statistics.

+---

 ## Research Interests